-Applications for Adult and College Student Volunteers are accepted on an ongoing basis.
-Applications for high-school aged Junior Volunteer program are available annually in February.
-Please note that the application packet for Junior Volunteers is different from the Adult/College application.
+Applications for adult and college student volunteers are accepted on an ongoing basis.
+(Applications for the Junior Volunteer program for high school students are available annually in February.
+Please note: The application packet for Junior Volunteers is different than the Adult/College application packet.)

 How to obtain the Adult/College application packet

 - Request an application from the Volunteer Services office by calling (530) 332-4575,

 - Stop by our office at 1465 Esplanade, in Chico, during regular business hours.